sepsis-omics/tutorials/docs/modules/xcms/index.md

 - A cloud plot shows the features (m/z and retention time) as dots/circles.
 - The size of the circles is relative to their fold change.
-- Features are shown as either up- or down-regulated, by their position above the 0-axis.
+- Features are shown as either up- or down-regulated, by their position above or below the 0-axis.
 - Adjust p-value and fold change, and click <ss>Regenerate Cloud Plot</ss>.
 - Click on a feature to see its associated graphs in the left hand panel.